giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

   ![immagine](https://user-images.githubusercontent.com/97847032/161729301-381c7cdd-380e-44ba-b2a8-96608dc95b01.png)

-Where Gt is the comulative discounted reward at each time step, The learning algortihms look like:
+Where Gt is the reward-to-go at each time step, The learning algortihms look like:

   ![immagine](https://user-images.githubusercontent.com/97847032/161730201-49d4261c-0836-4496-87c8-6d5fbd618a5b.png)